-Level 3 Disciplinary Options

 First offense

-Short Tem Suspension
+- □ Short Tem Suspension

-Long Term Suspension
+- □ Long Term Suspension

-Expulsion
+- □ Expulsion

-Lovel 4 Offenses

-Level 4 Offenses

-ion and/or use of a firearm: Possession and/or use of a firearm or gun of any

-at can be used to injure someone or place someone in fear or apprehension of
+- 1. Possession and/or use of a firearm: Possession and/or use of a firearm or gun of any kind that can be used to injure someone or place someone in fear or apprehension of bodily harm. - 2.
+Intent to sell/distribute drugs: Possession of a controlled substance with the intent to sell or distribute.

-bodily h

-o sell/distribute drugs: Possession of a controlled substance with the intent to

-sell or d listribute.

-Level 4 Disciplinary Options

 First offense

-Expulsion

-There are three e types of suspensions at SCHS: in-school suspension, short-term suspension.